+For Bose-Einstein condensates, despite that this phase is one of the most thoroughly investigated quantum states of matter, the fluctuation-dissipation theorem could so far not be examined.
+In cold-atom condensates thermal number fluctuations are strongly suppressed~\cite{Kristensen:2019,Christensen:2021}, and in optical condensates the driven-dissipative nature of such systems~\cite{Bloch:2022} has kept the possibility for a successful test of the fluctuation-dissipation relation an open question.
+Interestingly, the fluctuation-dissipation relation can be extended to non-equilibrium systems in steady state such as lasers~\cite{Agarwal:1972}, however there the scaling with temperature -- a universal quantity -- is replaced by system-specific two-point correlation functions~\cite{Haenggi:1975,Prost:2009}.
+Along this line, theory work has recently pointed out that probing the validity of the fluctuation-dissipation relation provides a very direct and critical test of thermalization and allows one to characterize the eventual departure from equilibrium in optical quantum gases~\cite{Chiocchetta:2017b}.

-In this work, we examine fluctuations and the response to system perturbations for an optical quantum gas coupled to a reservoir.
-Beyond gases of material particles, Bose-Einstein condensation has been experimentally realized also in exciton-polaritons and photons, where reservoirs can be engineered~\cite{Askitopoulos:2013,Schmitt:2014,Schmitt:2016,Baboux:2018,Pieczarka:2020,Wang:2021}.
-In the latter experiments, other than for the case of a blackbody gas, a thermodynamic phase transition to a Bose-Einstein condensate can be observed, {\it e.g.}, in two-dimensional dye-filled optical microcavity systems~\cite{Klaers:2010,Marelic:2015,Greveling:2018}.
+A new approach to study fluctuations and the corresponding response function in the condensed phase has emerged in quantum gases as exciton-polaritons and photons, where a coupling to reservoirs is realized~\cite{Askitopoulos:2013,Schmitt:2014,Schmitt:2016,Baboux:2018,Pieczarka:2020,Wang:2021}.
+In the latter experiments using photons, other than for the case of a blackbody gas, a thermodynamic phase transition to a Bose-Einstein condensate can be observed, {\it e.g.}, in two-dimensional dye-filled optical microcavity systems~\cite{Klaers:2010,Marelic:2015,Greveling:2018}.
 Thermalization here is achieved by absorption-re-emission processes on dye molecules, which provide both an energy and a particle reservoir due to the possible interconversion of cavity photons and dye electronic excitations.
-This situation can well be described by a grand canonical ensemble model, a physical setting for which unusually large fluctuations occur in the condensed phase~\cite{Ziff:1977,Klaers:2012,Sobyanin:2012}.
-Experimentally, the corresponding number fluctuations have been observed in the dye microcavity system, with the magnitude of fluctuations being tuneable by adjusting the relative size of system and effective reservoir respectively~\cite{Schmitt:2014,Schmitt:2016}.
+This situation can be described by a grand canonical ensemble model, a physical setting for which unusually large fluctuations occur in the condensed phase~\cite{Ziff:1977,Klaers:2012,Sobyanin:2012,Gladilin:2020a}.
+Experimentally, the corresponding number fluctuations have been observed in the dye microcavity system, with the magnitude of fluctuations being tuneable by adjusting the relative size of the condensate and the effective reservoir~\cite{Schmitt:2014,Schmitt:2016}.